History of the Arlington Ballroom in Southend-on-Sea

-Local businessman and former British & European Karate International Champion, William Verner and his wife Susan stumbled across the weary building in late 2012.
-Due to their family affiliations within the ballroom and latin dancing world they saw the potential to re-invent the establishment and return it to its former dance hall glory.
-Will and Sue saw an opportunity to attract both national and international world class professional champion dancers to the venue.
-The thought of putting on events and having a world champion or celebrity dancer fox-trotting past you as entertainment seemed an exciting prospect for the local area.
+A local businessman and former British and European Karate International Champion, William Verner stumbled across the weary building in late 2012.
+Due to their family affiliations with the ballroom and Latin dancing world, they saw the potential to reinvent the establishment and return it to its former dance hall glory.

 Will and Sue made use of their eldest daughter Anna, an art director for the BBC, who helped re-design the space into a truly Art Deco ballroom.
 The notion of a ‘ballroom’ not only harks back to that glamorous and stylish era, but it felt appropriate to take the building back to its design roots too.
 It therefore uses the glamorous and stylish Art Deco design tradition throughout.
 The pieces fell into place not only with the design of the interior, but exterior as well.
 If you look around the local area, you can see beautiful examples of the 1930s streamline architecture in place already, especially buildings such as Argyll House on Westcliff-on-Sea seafront.
 The family have rejuvenated a piece of local heritage while keeping true to local history.
 The renovation project was a long and arduous one, but the final result has made it all worth while, producing a stylish ballroom and function suite that the local area can be proud of.